Governance Warfare

 How power is contested through systems long before force is applied

-Governance warfare names the domain where strategic competition is most often won—and least often recognized.
-By the time military planners enter the picture, the battlespace has already been shaped.
+By the time military planners enter the picture, much of the battlespace has already been shaped.

 What Is Governance Warfare?